piatra-automation/apple-notifier-mcp/README.md

 <a href="https://glama.ai/mcp/servers/t1w1dq4wy4"><img width="380" height="200" src="https://glama.ai/mcp/servers/t1w1dq4wy4/badge" alt="apple-notifier-mcp MCP server" /></a>

-## 🔄 About This Enhanced Version
+## 🔄 About This Repository

-This is an enhanced version of the excellent [original apple-notifier-mcp](https://github.com/turlockmike/apple-notifier-mcp) by [Michael Darmousseh](https://github.com/turlockmike).
-We've built upon their solid foundation to address some key limitations and improve the user experience.
+This repository is based on a fork of the [original apple-notifier-mcp](https://github.com/turlockmike/apple-notifier-mcp) by [Michael Darmousseh](https://github.com/turlockmike).
+We've enhanced the original implementation to improve functionality and user experience.

 ### 🎯 Why These Enhancements?